molily/molily.de/_posts/2020-11-21-testing-angular.md

 it('updates on translation change', /* … */);
 ```

-The `TranslatePipe` stores the last key and the last translation.
-This necessary because it receives the translation asynchronously.
-Also, Angular calls `transform` several times with the same key.
-Since `TranslatePipe` is _impure_, Angular cannot simply cache the result.
+The `TranslatePipe` receives the translation asynchronously and stores both the key and the translation.
+When Angular calls `transform` with the *same key* again, the Pipe returns the translation synchronously.
+Since the `TranslatePipe` is marked as _impure_, Angular does not cache the `transform` result.

+<aside class="margin-note">Different key and translation</aside>

-When `translate` is called with a different key, the `TranslatePipe` needs to fetch the new translation.
+When `translate` is called with a *different key*, the `TranslatePipe` needs to fetch the new translation.
 We simulate this case by changing the `HostComponent`’s `key` property from `key1` to `key2`.

 ```typescript
 it('translates a changed key', () => {